1961C/Mobile-Arcade/README.md

 * [Connection Wires](https://www.adafruit.com/product/1949)
 * [Speaker](https://www.adafruit.com/product/1314)

 The joystick and buttons each have a specific location they fit within the enclosure, and were chosen before the CAD model was finalized.
-The control bonnet connects directly to the GPIO header on the raspberry pi and allows each of the other elements to easilly interface with the emulation software.
+The control bonnet connects directly to the GPIO header on the raspberry pi and allows each of the other elements to easily interface with the emulation software.

 Once each physical element is installed, [this guide](https://learn.adafruit.com/adafruit-arcade-bonnet-for-raspberry-pi) outlines the process of formally installing the Control Bonnet on the pi.
 In order for it to function correctly, specific software needs to be installed on the pi.
 This should be done after the emulation software is installed, as outlined below.

 #### _Emulation Software_